learn-co-curriculum/ttt-10-current-player/README.md

 1. Use iteration to loop over an array.
 2. Control the return value of a method that uses iteration in the method body.
-3. Learn about and utilize the `%`, or modulo, operator.
+3. Learn about and utilize the modulo operator: `%`.
-4. Call a method inside of another method.
+4. Call a method from inside of another method.

 ## Overview